rrodas/GlobalHit-PersonasService/README.md

 # GlobalHit-PersonasService
-Microservice build on DDD using .NetCore
+Microservice build on DDD using .NetCore Test